-Before I begin, I have to note that performing a check on your cat is not to replace veterinary attention.
-It is vital that you see your veterinarian at least once a year, but being aware of your cat’s physical and emotional condition between visits can help pick up potential problems quickly.
+Performing a check on your cat is not to replace veterinary attention, but being aware of your cat’s physical and emotional condition between visits can help pick up potential problems quickly.
 Catching possible health problems early is an important aspect of cat care.
 It is a good idea for cat owners to give their cat a monthly check at home to ensure everything is going well.
 This should never replace professional examinations by your veterinarian, but as most pet owners only see their vet every 6 to 12 months, it is advisable to keep an eye on things between visits so if you do notice a change you can seek veterinary care immediately.

-Skin and coat: This should be healthy looking, fur should be shiny.
+The skin should look healthy and pink with shiny and plush fure.
 Gently pull up the skin on the shoulder and release.
 It should spring back immediately if it doesn’t your cat is dehydrated.

 Even with the monthly home check, it is important to be aware of your cat’s general routine, habits and physical appearance.
 If you notice any changes in behaviour such as increased or decreased thirst, increased or decreased hunger, changes in litter tray habits, sleeping more or less, not grooming, poor coat condition, wounds which do not heal, coughing, sneezing, etc., then seek immediate veterinary attention.